The burnt offering

 The sin offering (Leviticus 4) symbolized atoning for disobedience before God.
 Its meaning also represented the imperfection of our physical existence and the sinfulness of our human nature.

-The offering itself, according to the 1906 Jewish Encyclopedia, was the following.
+The sacrifice itself, according to the 1906 Jewish Encyclopedia, was the following.

 "If the anointed priest or the whole congregation commits a sin through ignorance, the sin offering is a young bullock without blemish.
 Should the ruler so sin, his offering is a male kid without blemish.